Iwaslazkis/stag-escapades/src/client/script.md

 I don't know what to do

 #Sad
-What can I even do at this point...
+What can we even do at this point...

 #Sad
 Well, you know what?

-#Sad
-I could use some cheering up

-#Sad/Happy
-Well thank you for trying to cheer me up but I'm still upset about--

-#Puzloonie
-*Puzzloonie walks in from the side*

-#Shocked
+#Happyish&walkin
+It's okay, we'll keep trying!
+We'll figure something out, we just—

+#Found&talking
+😲

+#Found&talking
 Puzzloonie!??!!?

-#Concerned
+#Found&casual
 Puzzloonie: Woah Cubert calm down.
 What's wrong buddy?

-#Happy
+#Panicking&smiling
 Cubert: I thought you got popped.

-#Reassuring
+#Talking&Reassuring
 Puzzloonie: Oh that balloon?
 Silly Cubert!
 I look nothing like that balloon.

-#Reassuring
+#Talking&Reassuring
 Puzzloonie: Plus, real life balloons aren't alive.
 It's just some rubber with a face drawn on it!

-#Relieved
+#Relieved&smiling
 Cubert: Well that's a relief, I'm glad that you're ok!

-#Happy
+#leaving&leaving
 Cubert: Come on, let's go home.

 #End
-Congrats, you finished!
-Created by Diogo Iwaslaski, Mckay Hutchinson, Sera ____, and Spencer Bater
+Congrats, you finished the game!
+Created by Diogo Iwasaki, Mckay Hutchinson, Sera Busceti, Spencer Bater, Kristopher Falinski, and Sasha Holowka